eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-When the user provides the optional argument `-d`
-And the Ankaios CLI parses the manifest content into a list of filter masks, the Ankaios CLI shall send an update state request to the Ankaios server containing an empty state object and the filter mask.
+When the user calls the Ankaios CLI `apply` command with the `-d` flag, the Ankaios CLI shall send an update state request to the Ankaios server, containing an empty state object and the filter mask generated from the given input files.

 Needs:
 - impl